Your browser is unsupported

 Sustainability Internship Program

-Undergraduate students working to help their campus improve social, economic, and environmental sustainability.
+Undergraduate students work to help UIC improve social, economic, and environmental sustainability.

-The Sustainability Internship Program provides an intellectual framework for students to apply classroom learning to project-based engagement.
-Since summer 2014, we have connected over 200 students to sustainability projects on UIC's campus.
+The Sustainability Internship Program (SIP) provides an intellectual framework for students to apply classroom learning to project-based engagement.
+Since summer 2014, SIP has connected over 200 students to sustainability projects at UIC.

 Open to UIC undergraduate students only, students from fields of engineering, architecture, urban studies, public health, nursing, and liberal arts and sciences, have completed the program.
 Students have been placed in internships across the campus, in units such as Campus Housing, Dining Services, the Children’s Center, Capital Programs, Campus Utilities, Facilities Management, Civil Engineering, the Center for Literacy, the Energy Initiative, Gallery 400, UI Hospital, and the School of Dentistry, as well as outside partners such as The Field Museum and the One Earth Film Festival.
 Projects vary from waste reduction initiatives and community outreach to data research and water conservation, and more.